 Bit Name Description 7 Reserved for Future Use 6 Reserved for Future Use.
-For future product code compatibility, this bit should be written as a '1.'
-5 ITS1 Interval Timebase Selection Bits 4 ITS0 Written by user to determine the interval counter update rate.
-ITS1 3 STI Single Time Interval Bit.
+For future product code compatibility, this bit should be written as a 1.
+5 ITS1 Interval Timebase Selection Bits.
+4 ITS0 Written by user to determine the interval counter update rate.
+ITS1 ITS0 Interval Timebase 0 0 1/128 Second 0 1 Seconds 1 0 Minutes 1 Hours 3 STI Single Time Interval Bit.
 Set by user to generate a single interval timeout.
 If set, a timeout will clear the TIEN bit.
 Cleared by user to allow the interval counter to be automatically reloaded and start counting again at each interval timeout.
 2 TII TIC Interrupt Bit.
-Set when the 8-bit Interval Counter matches the value in the INTVAL SFR.
+Set when the 8-bit interval counter matches the value in the INTVAL SFR.
 Cleared by user software.
 1 TIEN Time Interval Enable Bit.
 Set by user to enable the 8-bit time interval counter.
 Cleared by user to disable and clear the contents of the 8-bit interval counter.
-To ensure that the 8-bit interval counter is cleared TIEN must be held low for at least 30.5 μs (32 kHz).
+To ensure that the 8-bit interval counter is cleared, TIEN must be held low for at least 30.5 μs (32 kHz).
 0 TCEN Time Clock Enable Bit.
 Set by user to enable the time clock to the time interval counters.
-Cleared by user to disable the 32 kHz clock to the TIC and clear the 8-bit prescaler and the HTHSEC, SEC, MIN and HOURS SFRs.
+Cleared by user to disable the 32 kHz clock to the TIC and clear the 8-bit prescaler and the HTHSEC, SEC, MIN, and HOURS SFRs.
 To ensure that these registers are cleared, TCEN must be held low for at least 30.5 μs (32 kHz).
-The time registers (HTHSEC, SEC, MIN, and HOUR) can only be written while TCEN is low.
+The time registers (HTHSEC, SEC, MIN, and HOUR) can be written only while TCEN is low.